janvrany/riscv-debian/README.md

   ./debian-mk-kernel.mk
   ```

-  This will leave bootable kernel image (BBL + kernel image) in
+  This will leave QEMU bootable kernel image (BBL + kernel image) in
-  `freedom-u-sdk/work/riscv-pk/bbl`.
-The image for
-  *HiFive Unleashed* is `freedom-u-sdk/work/bbl.bin`, *other images
+  `bbl-q`.
+The image for *HiFive Unleashed* is `bbl-u`, *QEMU image
-  simply won't boot* !!!-
+  simply won't boot* !!!

 ## Building Debian filesystem image

 * Create a file containing Debian root filesystem.
 This is optional,
   you may use directly a device (say `/dev/mmcblk0p2`) or ZFS zvolume (`/dev/zvol/...`).
-You will need at least 4GB of space,
+You will need at least 4GB of space, preferably more.
-  preferably more.
 To make plain file image:

   ```
   truncate -s 4G debian.img